Custom Solution Development

 Ideate

 Problem framing, stakeholder alignment, success criteria.
-Decide what's worth building before anyone scopes the build.
+Decide what's worth building.

 • Discovery and stakeholder interviews